 Viewing the murals

 The murals and ceiling may be viewed at any time when the Library is open.
-Check here for opening hours in 2013.
+Check here for opening hours in 2013 and 2014.
 There is a charge of £1.50 per person for visitors who are not members of the Oxford Union Society.

 To make the most of your visit, try our audio guide.
 For an additional £1.50 per person, this 20-minute tour introduces you to the fascinating history of the Oxford Union murals and the artists who painted them.
 If you wish you may download the guide to your MP3 player as a podcast.

 Group visits (up to 25 people per group) are welcomed.
 The exception to this is during Trinity (Summer) term, i.e. mid-April to mid-June, when University examinations are taking place.
 However, during this period it may be possible to arrange for groups to visit on Saturday mornings between 10.00 a.m. and 12.00 noon, or on weekdays (Mon-Fri) between 8.30 a.m. and 9.30 a.m.
 Please ring the Library on 01865-241353 or email to find out more about this.

 For an additional charge of £15 per group a short talk (approx. 30-45 minutes) on the history of the murals can be provided.